Cancel anytime

 Industry Overview

-The commercial real estate finance industry is cyclical and influenced by interest rates, economic growth, and property values.
-Demand for multifamily housing remains relatively strong, but rising interest rates and economic uncertainty have created headwinds.
+The commercial real estate finance industry is influenced by interest rates, economic growth, property values, and regulatory changes.
+Demand for financing is driven by property acquisitions, developments, and refinancings.

 Positioning